-Friendly reminder: daylight saving time ends at 2 a.m. (local time) on Sunday, Nov.
-4, which means it's almost time to turn those clocks back.
+Friendly reminder: Daylight saving time ends at 2 a.m.
+Sunday, Nov.
+7, which means we still are a few weeks away from turning those clocks back.

 Here's what you need to know about the century-old tradition.

 When did daylight saving time start?

 It was established during World War I as "a way of conserving fuel needed for war industries and of extending the working day," the Library of Congress explained in a post online.

 But it was only temporary.
 The law was repealed about a year later, on August 20, 1919, as soon as the war was over.

 "However, the sections of the 1918 law, which had established standard time zones for the country, remained in effect," the library said.
 "In 1921, Congress readjusted the western boundary of the standard central time zone, shifting parts of Texas and Oklahoma into this zone."

 The topic of daylight saving surfaced again during World War II.
 On Jan.
 20, 1942 Congress re-established daylight saving time.